yuezhu71/personal-website/_pages/about.md

 * English: Professional Proficient -->

 ## OPENINGS
 There are several Postdocoral Research Associate and fully funded PhD positions in my group.
-Interested candidates are encouraged to contact me directly via email (in English).
+Details can be found from [here](http://yuezhu71.github.io/personal-website/files/2025_Recruitment_en.pdf).